Worldwide Association of Women Journalists and Writers

 Founded in 1969 in Mexico, by the Mexican writer and journalist Gloria Salas de Calderon, with the participation of 37 countries, the organization is an association of women journalist and writers groups around the world.

 The presidency rotates every two years, and its biannual Congress is held in relevant country.
 The current presidency is in Italy, and the next Congress will be in Rome.

 to raise awareness of the issues affecting journalism and writing in general, and women in particular

 to provide an international network for women writers and journalists.

-Journalists and writers from across Latin America, Africa and Asia were represented as well as media companies such as CNN, the BBC and Al-Jazeera, and organisations such as Pen International.
+Journalists and writers from across Europe, Latin America, Africa and Asia were represented.